-Besides the mass spectrum, the strong decay properties also play important roles in determining the nature of the pentaquark states.
+Besides the mass spectrum, the strong decay properties may play more important roles in determining the nature of the pentaquark states.
 Several approaches are used to study the decay properties of these pentaquark states\,\cite{XiaoCJ2019,LinYH2019,Stancu2021,Sakai2019,DongYB2020,WangGJ2020,ChenHX2020,XuYJ2020,WangZG2020A}, including the effective Lagrangian methods\,\cite{XiaoCJ2019,LinYH2019}, the flavor-spin and heavy quark spin symmetry\,\cite{Stancu2021,Sakai2019}, the chiral constituent quark model\,\cite{DongYB2020}, QCD sum rules\,\cite{WangZG2020A,XuYJ2020}, etc. Most of the previous studies are based on the nonrelativistic Schrodinger or Lippmann-Schwinger equation and the results are dependent on several introduced free parameters, especially the cutoff value in the form factors.
-These undetermined parameters weaken the prediction power of the theories and bring ambiguity in interpreting the nature of the $P_\psi^{N+}$.
-More studies on the decay behaviors of $P_\psi^{N+}$ can be important and helpful to explore its inner structure and dynamics.
+These free parameters weaken the prediction power of the theories and bring ambiguities in interpreting the nature of the $P_\psi^{N+}$.
+More studies on the decay behaviors of $P_\psi^{N+}$ can be important and helpful to explore their inner structures and dynamics.
 This work aims to calculate the strong decays of $P_\psi^N(4440)^+$ and $P_\psi^N(4457)^+$ to $J/\psi p$, $\bar D^{*0}\Lambda_c^+$, $\eta_c p$, $\bar D^0\Lambda_c^+$, $\bar D\Sigma_c$, and $\bar D\Sigma_c^*$ channels.
-Notice that $P_\psi^N(4457)$ may also strong decay to $P_\psi^N(4312)\pi$, however, this channel is estimated to be $\sim100$\,keV\,\cite{LingXZ2021}.
+Notice that $P_\psi^N(4457)^+$ may also strongly decay to $P_\psi^N(4312)^+\pi$, however, this partial decay width is estimated to be $\sim100$\,keV\,\cite{LingXZ2021}.